 \section{Proof of Theorem \ref{maintheorem}}

-In this section, we will prove Theorem \ref{maintheorem}.
+In this section, we prove Theorem \ref{maintheorem}.
 Let $L$ be a number field.
-Using the analytic class number formula and the functional equation of Dedekind zeta function $\zeta_L$, we obtain the following formula
+From the analytic class number formula and the functional equation of the Dedekind zeta function $\zeta_L$, we obtain the following formula

 for the special value of $\zeta_L(s)$ at $0$.
-The Artin formalism for Artin $L$-functions together with (\ref{analyticclassnumberformula}) gives us the following theorem proved independently by Brauer in \cite{Brauer} and by Kuroda in \cite{Kuroda}.
+The Artin formalism for Artin $L$-functions, together with (\ref{analyticclassnumberformula}), yields the following theorem proved independently by Brauer \cite{Brauer} and by Kuroda \cite{Kuroda}.